clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/enable-user-space.rst

    passwd <userid>

 Replace <userid> with the name of the user account you want to create and with the password for said user.
+The :command:`passwd` command prompts you to enter a new password and then retype the new password for the new user account you just created.

 Install and update software
 ===========================